hwyao/CoppeliaSim_Franka_ModelFix/docs/modification_details.md

 There may be a problem when attempting to obtain the pose of a joint directly from the simulator using the CoppeliaSim remote API.
 Please note that this issue has only been verified with MATLAB.
 The API for other programming languages is unverified.

 For example, when you use DQ robotics toolbox, you assign the robot kinematic DH on your own, which is normally copied from the [official Website](https://frankaemika.github.io/docs/control_parameters.html#denavithartenberg-parameters).
-Therefore, when using function like `fkm(q,1)` or that directly calculate from you DH input, the result is correct.
+Therefore, when using function like `fkm(q,1)` that directly calculate from you DH input, the result is correct.
 Matlab function `getTransform(rbt,q,'panda_link1')` also outputs the same result.

 However, if you suddenly decide to read the joint position from the `DQ_VrepInterface`.
 For example calling `get_object_position('Franka/Franka_joint1')`, the result would then be inconsistent.
+The raw api function provided in `remApi.m` provides the same result.

 ![The result is different because the joint position does not match](./img/jointUnmatch.png)